Cmartinez-28/2143-OOP/Assignment/Homework_02/HO2-Questions.md

 **1. What is the only language-level difference between struct and class?**

 A struct is public by default while a class is private by default.

+**2. Why does C++ even allow both?**

+They are both allowed the choice between struct and class communicates intent.

+**3. When does choosing struct communicate intent better than class?**

+Struct communicates intent better than class when there are no invariants or encapsulation involved with the user's type.

+## Operator Overloading

+**1. Why can't C++ overload:**

+'.' -- it must be resolved at compile time

+'::' -- it is resolved before anything else

+## Friend: Controlled Violation of Privacy

+**1. What does the friend keyword actually do?**

+Friend keyword gives complete access to class & private members

+**2. Why is operator<< commonly declared as a friend?**

+Operator << is commonly declared a friend to use cout << with private members

+**3. Why is excessive use of friend a red flag?**

+It is lazy, not safe, & and breaks the idea of encapsulation.